BUDDHISM PLAIN AND SIMPLE SUMMARY AND REVIEW

 Have a look at the picture below:

 You are going to project different objects in the picture.
 As long as you don’t see and realize what it is you will feel confused and frustrated, the same condition in which we usually live.
 Enlightenment means stopping to see what isn’t and starting to see what is.
-Once you see you are going to have a shift in perception and all doubts are over.
-Try to discover for yourself what the picture is to experience what seeing means.
-(Solution at the end of the paragraph.)
+Once you see you are going to have a shift in perception and all doubts are ended.
+Try to discover for yourself what the picture is to experience what seeing means. (solution at the end of the paragraph)

 Duhkha comes from a Sanskrit word that refers to a wheel out of kilter.